 The initial attraction is driven by complementary wounds that temporarily soothe each other.
 The anxious person craves closeness; the avoidant initial engagement provides it.
 For a brief window this pairing feels like finding the missing piece.

-Take the Quiz →Protest behaviors of anxious attachment drive the destructive cycle.
+Protest behaviors of anxious attachment drive the destructive cycle.
 When the avoidant pulls away, the anxious partner escalates bids for connection, which registers as pressure, driving further withdrawal.

 Avoidant deactivating strategies — emotional shutdown, physical distance, partner-flaw cataloging — protect from vulnerability but confirm every fear the anxious partner has about being unlovable.